jangari/PDF-indexer/README.md

 The fact that the page range string overrides the actual page number of the comment has the corollary effect that page range index references need not be comments on the actual section of the page proof PDF; they could go anywhere.

 A comment in a PDF that pertains to a page range may look like this `humor theory (10-25)` and will be output as `humor theory  10-25`, and will sort correctly with respect to other page references for that index.

 PDF Indexer expects a page range of exactly this pattern: two page numbers separated by a dash `-` inside parentheses after the index text and one or more whitespace characters.
-The regular expression for this capture is `.*\s+\(([0-9]+-[0-9]+)\)`.
-When PDF Indexer comes across index text matching this expression, the numbers are parsed out of the text and are used in place of the page number.
+When PDF Indexer comes across index text matching this pattern, the numbers are parsed out of the text and are used in place of the page number.
 The index text is also stored without the page range or the trailing whitespace.

 So that the sort works properly, PDF Indexer extracts the first page number of the range and uses it as the sort value in the tuple.
 When outputting page numbers, the tuples in the list are sorted numberically by this sort value, and the page reference value is what is ultimately printed.